 Individual income tax is based on the self-assessment system, but if you are working for a company, the tax will automatically be deducted from your salary based on expected earnings.
 You will be required to fill in a form at the end of the year specifying if you have any additional sources of income or tax deductible expenses.
 The difference between the estimated and actual tax amount is added to or deducted from future pay checks.

 If you are not working for a company, it is your personal responsibility to file a tax return once a year.
+Salaried employees should fill in the form if they had medical expenses over JPY100,000, had a loan, had a period of unemployment, had non-salary earnings of over JPY200,000, bought a house or made charitable donations during the previous tax year.
 The tax year runs from January to December, and tax returns for the previous year should be filed by the middle of March (Kakutei-Shinkoku).

 Residence Tax (Jumin-zei)